 Why should our family invest in test prep?

 High quality test prep is still the most effective way to both increase a student’s college admissions options and also increase their chances for merit aid, which is largely based upon a combination of GPA and test scores.
 An RTC class is an investment of $1,500-$3,000.
-A complete test prep tutoring program is an investment of $4,200-$7,900, for which our RTC students average score gains four times higher than the national average on both SAT and ACT, often higher.
+A complete test prep tutoring program is an investment of $4,200-$7,900, for which our RTC students average score gains two to four times higher than the national average on both SAT and ACT, often higher.
 (Our statistical average is often impacted when a student starting at a 32 on ACT can only earn 4 points to be at a perfect 36!)

 Our students average a score gain of 6 points on ACT and 180 points on SAT, which is literally the difference of admissions at a college like East Stroudsburg University or Syracuse University — it can change a student’s dreams.